Building Bayesian intuitions: Sampling from models of the data-generating process

 The Big Bayesian 4

-Given a Bayesian model of a data-generating process, and some data which is supposed to explain or predict, there are usually four things that we are interested in:
+Given a Bayesian model of a data-generating process, and some data which is supposed to be explained or predicted, there are usually four things that we are interested in:

 All of these qualities can be approximated from samples.
 Here is an example that shows the Big Bayesian 4 for the case of uncertainty about a coin’s bias.